Andreas-Garcia/audiometa/README.md

 #### `get_unified_metadata(file_path, metadata_format=None)`

 Reads all metadata from a file and returns a unified dictionary.
 If `metadata_format` is specified, reads only from that format.
+If not specified, uses priority order across all formats.

 ```python
 from audiometa import get_unified_metadata